openedx/paragon/src/Skeleton/README.md

 devStatus: 'Done'
 ---

-``Skeleton`` component should be used directly in your components in place of content that is loading.
+``Skeleton`` component can be used directly in your components in place of content that is loading.
-This tool has the ability to customize loading state your component.
+This tool has the ability to customize loading state of you component.
-Сan read more about ``Skeleton`` on the [official documentation repository](https://github.com/dvtng/react-loading-skeleton).
+You can read more about ``Skeleton`` on the [official documentation repository](https://github.com/dvtng/react-loading-skeleton).

 ## Basic Usage